michaelslec/dotfiles/README.md

 4. Finally, run the install script and follow the dialog (It is recommended that you say "yes" to all dialogs for first time install):

         ./install.sh

+## Mac OS X
+1. Follow Ubuntu install
+2. Change both your ASCII and non-ASCII fonts in your terminal to a font that has 'Powerline' in the title.

 # Zsh
 This Zsh is almost completely the doing of